Author: Rebecca Rosenblum

 Book Review: So Much Love by Rebecca Rosenblum

-One thing that makes a great thriller is a story that has so much potentiality for the reader.
-The possibility that one might be kidnapped is a terrifying thought and the main character in So Much Love by Rebecca Rosenblum is one who has great strength in spite of her fate.
+So Much Love by Rebecca Rosenblum is a great thriller is a story that has so much potentiality for the reader.
+The possibility that one might be kidnapped is a terrifying thought and the main character in the book is one who has great strength in spite of her fate.
 This novel is beautifully written and contains so many Canadian references, that will make many Canadian readers envision some of the setting with ease.
 Continue reading